 Fernando González is the International Editor of JAZZIZ magazine.
 He also writes about arts and culture for the digital arts magazine Artburst Miami, and edits the music blog Jazz With An Accent.
 He is also the Associate Editor for Print & Special Projects for The Latin Academy of Recording Arts & Sciences.
 (Latin GRAMMY® ).
 (2011-present)

-His affiliations include stints as a staff writer for The Miami Herald and The Boston Globe, a correspondent for The Washington Post; Managing Editor for JAZZIZ (from 2003 to 2008), columnist for Downbeat magazine and contributor to JazzTimes.
-He has written program notes for Carnegie Hall, Jazz@ Lincoln Center, New York City Center and the Edinburgh Festival, has contributed essays to National Public Radio’s Morning Edition, was the managing editor of El Sitio.com, a pioneering bilingual site (1999) and a columnist, writing in Spanish, for Eritmo.com, a Latin music website (2000-2002).
+His affiliations include stints as a staff writer for The Miami Herald and The Boston Globe, correspondent for The Washington Post; Managing Editor for JAZZIZ (2003-2008), columnist for Downbeat magazine and contributor to JazzTimes.
+He also has written about arts, culture and technology for the John S. and James L. Knight Foundation blog; contributed program notes for Carnegie Hall, Jazz@ Lincoln Center, New York City Center, and the Edinburgh Festival; and liner notes for recordings by Astor Piazzolla, Gil Evans, Tito Puente, Pablo Ziegler, and Paquito D’Rivera, among others.

 Complementing his work in arts journalism, González has been also active in record production, teaching, radio hosting and arts administration.

 He won an Emmy as Senior Editor and Writer for the documentary Notes From The Mambo Inn: The Story of Mario Bauzá (WGBH, Boston) and was nominated to a GRAMMY for his liner notes for Pablo Aslan’s Piazzolla in Brooklyn.